DN-Vanguard/BikeTrails/proposal.md

 # Vacation Planner

-## Project Description
+## <u>Project Description</u>
 Vacation destination traveling app.

 **AUDIENCE**:
 Users who live in the greater seattle area and use SEA airport and are flying to a US based city

 **PROBLEM**:
 Users are always trying to find their next vacation spot.
-However, they have to scour the web and open many websites / go through many web portals to find the information they are looking for.
+However, they have to scour the web and/or open many websites and go through many web portals to find the information they are looking for.

 **PRODUCT SOLUTION**:
-Our product is an application where you can see everything when booking a flight in one window.
+Our product is an application where you can see everything in one central window.
 When booking, you'll be able to see the forcasted weather, book a hotel and flight, and depending on the city chosen, an iternary suggestion will appear.

 **MVP FEATURES**:
 * Weather of the city traveling to